nadavcohe/SF_crime/README.md

 #Introduction to data set

-The data set have 976,731 records,
+The data set has 976,731 records,
 For each record we have the following columns:

 ![](/fig/data_set_into.jpg)

-As you can see in the table, some columns data was changed for the analysis, I will briefly get into the major changes:
+As you can see from the table, some columns data was changed for the analysis, I will briefly get into the major changes:

 Category:
 One of the things that needed to change was the amount of categories in the data, as you can see from this figure: